Interlisp/Interlisp.github.io/content/en/running/running-on-win.md

 ---
-title: Running on Windows
+title: Running on Windows 10/11
 weight: 40
 type: docs
 ---
-## Running on Windows 10/11

 Medley does not (yet) run as a native Windows application.
 However, you can run Medley on Windows 10/11 in one of two ways: via **Windows System for Linux (WSL)** or via the **Docker Desktop for Windows** and the Medley docker image.
 Using either of these methods requires the installation (if not already installed) of one additional component to your Windows system - WSL or Docker Desktop.
-Once this prerequisite component is installed, there is for each case a single step install for Medley as well as a common Medley "app" to run Medley.
+Once this prerequisite component is installed, there is for each case a single step install for Medley as well as a common `medley` script to run Medley.

 On Windows, Medley requires a 64-bit machine.

-## Running on Windows with WSL
+### **Running on Windows with WSL**

 Medley will run on either WSL1 or WSL2.
 WSL2 is preferred, but for older machines that do not support virtualization (see [here](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements)) or Windows builds prior to Windows 10 Build 19041, WSL1 will work just fine although it will be limited to the VNC mode (see below).